rexarski/rexarski.github.io/content/blog/2020-08-29-self-host-rss.md

 ```

 So now I can access the Miniflux service by going to my ip address.
 Input the Miniflux username and password, then we are all good.
 In addition, I need to enable Fever api in Settings in order to read my feeds in other third party applications like [Reeder](https://reederapp.com/).

+Note: the "server" blank to fill in should be my ip/url + `/fever`.